well-prado/fast-next/README.md

 # Run everything in dev mode (Turbo fanning out to all packages)
 pnpm dev

-# Just run the web app on port 3000
+# Just run the playground app on port 3000
-pnpm --filter web dev
+pnpm --filter fast-next-playground dev

 # Type-check all workspaces
 pnpm check-types